net-daemon/docs/docs/index.md

 Why a new application daemon for Home Assistant?
 There already exists one!?
 The existing appdaemon is a great software and are using python as language and ecosystem.
 This is for people who loves to code in the .NET core ecosystem and c#.
 The daemon will be supported by all supported platforms of .NET core.

+## Two versions of the API

+There are currently two versions of the API.
+Please use the V2 for new projects cause this is to the be default.
+Version 1 will be deprecated eventually and it´s async features will be migrated into V2.
+All old V1 is under the V1 docs.

 ## Expect things to change

 :::caution Warning